 Don’t neglect rapport-building banter.
-A few minutes of this recognises that all negotiation is a human activity.
-It’s harder to be hard with someone you have rapport with, so soften up the other side.
+A few minutes of this recognizes that all negotiation is a human activity.
+It’s harder to be hard with someone you have a rapport with, so soften up the other side.

 Next, establish any ground rules – above all, does the person in the room have the authority to seal the deal?
 If not, you will never want to make your best offer to them.
 If you do, they will still have to take that back to the person who does have authority.
 And that will give them leverage over you.

 Finally, the opening bars are over and the main bit of the dance starts…

 There are two different circumstances.
 And each one gives a different answer.

 Now the ball is in full swing.
 The give and take of the negotiation are underway.